Graphs and obstruction theory for algebraic curves: Algebraic curves corresponding to higher valent vertices

 holds as an element of $(N_{\Bbb C})^{\vee}$.
-Here $u_1, u_2, u_3$ are the data attached to the three flags in $h(\Gamma)$ which have $p$ as the vertex. \item At each $r+2$-valent vertex ($r\geq 2$) $q$, the data in (II) attached to the flags whose vertex is $q$ satisfies the condition in Lemma \ref{lem:genhigh}. \item The data in (II) is compatible in the sense that the sum of the values attached to the two flags of any edge of $l_m$ is 0. \end{enumerate} \end{enumerate} \end{thm} Note that the numbers $\{a_{i, j}\}$ in Lemma \ref{lem:genhigh} are associated to edges of the tropical curve $(\Gamma_0, h_0)$ in $\Bbb R^{r+1}$, and the data in $(II)$ determines these numbers through the projection argument in Subsection \ref{subsec:gendual}.
-When the subspace spanned by the directions of the edges emanating from the higher valent vertex $q$ is strictly smaller than $\Bbb R^n$, there are also the $c_{i, j}$ parts of (\ref{eq:localobst}) in Subsection \ref{subsec:localobst} (these $c_{i, j}$ do not have local constraints at each vertex, contrary to $\{a_{i, j}\}$).
-Also note that the numbers $\{a_{i, j}\}$ and $\{c_{i, j}\}$ are associated to $r+1$ edges among the $r+2$ edges emanating from $q$.
+Here $u_1, u_2, u_3$ are the data attached to the three flags in $h(\Gamma)$ which have $p$ as the vertex. \item At each $r+2$-valent vertex ($r\geq 2$) $q$, the data in (II) attached to the flags whose vertex is $q$ satisfy the condition in Lemma \ref{lem:genhigh}. \item The data in (II) is compatible in the sense that the sum of the values attached to the two flags of any edge of $l_m$ is zero. \end{enumerate} \end{enumerate} \end{thm} There are several remarks for the notation in this theorem. \begin{rem} \begin{enumerate} \item Note that the numbers $\{a_{i, j}\}$ in Lemma \ref{lem:genhigh} are associated to edges of the tropical curve $(\Gamma_0, h_0)$ in $\Bbb R^{r+1}$, and the data in $(II)$ determine these numbers through the projection argument in Subsection \ref{subsec:gendual}. \item When the subspace spanned by the directions of the edges emanating from the higher valent vertex $q$ is strictly smaller than $\Bbb R^n$, there are also the $c_{i, j}$ parts of (\ref{eq:localobst}) in Subsection \ref{subsec:localobst} (these $c_{i, j}$ do not have local constraints at each vertex, contrary to $\{a_{i, j}\}$). \item Also note that the numbers $\{a_{i, j}\}$ and $\{c_{i, j}\}$ are associated to $r+1$ edges among the $r+2$ edges emanating from $q$.
 The residue at the point corresponding to the remaining edge is determined from them by the residue theorem.
-For some choice of $r+1$ edges out of the total $r+2$ edges, the numbers $\{a_{i, j}\}$ constructed from the data in $(II)$ and this choice of the edges satisfy the condition $(III)(b)$ above if and only if the numbers $\{a_{i, j}\}$ satisfy it for any choice of $r+1$ edges.
+For some choice of $r+1$ edges out of the total $r+2$ edges, the numbers $\{a_{i, j}\}$ constructed from the data in $(I)$, $(II)$ and this choice of the edges satisfy the condition $(III)(b)$ above if and only if the numbers $\{a_{i, j}\}$ satisfy it for any choice of $r+1$ edges. \end{enumerate} \end{rem}

 The proof of the theorem is the same as that of Theorem \ref{thm:obstruction}.
 This is the most general form of the description of the space $H$ for pre-log curves corresponding to tropical curves satisfying Assumption A.